 3. Buttons: Once the details are modified, save the department details.
 (Save button explanations will be similar to “Adding Departments.")

 Follow the steps mentioned below to delete the department:

 - Click on the "Remove" button from the listing page of the departments to delete it.
 You can delete the department record from its editing page as well.
 You will see the "Delete" button on the top-right side See Figure 5.3

 - In both cases, a warning pop-up will be asked to confirm the deletion.
 See Figure 4.4 below.

 Deleting an Assigned Department

 You can remove the department that is no longer needed.
-But you cannot delete the department if you have already assigned to the products.
+But you cannot delete the department if you have already been assigned to the products.
 If you try to delete it, you will see the notification message as shown in Figure 4.5 below.

-If you want to delete any department, you must move and organize all the products to another department, only after that you can delete the department.
+If you want to delete any department, you must move and organize all the products to another department; only after that can you delete the department.
 You can change the assignment of the department to the products using the "Mass Update" functionality.